schule4-0/planets/README.md

 "Planeten Entdecker” is an interactive website that was created in collaboration with students from the "PH Weingarten" and students from the "Hochschule der Medien".
-It aims to support teachers in preparing lessons and to offer pupils an exciting opportunity to explore the planetary system. exciting opportunity to explore the planetary system.
+It aims to support teachers in preparing lessons and to offer pupils an exciting opportunity to explore the planetary system.
 The website provides customized learning materials and integrates playful elements, to promote understanding and interest in our solar system.
-With “Planet Explorer” the classroom becomes an interactive learning space where pupils can experience the planets up close. experience the planets
+With “Planeten Entdecker” the classroom becomes an interactive learning space where pupils can experience the planets up close.

 ### Installation